learningstuff/RepData_PeerAssessment1/PA1_template.md

   round(datasetImpute$steps.mean[is.na(datasetImpute$steps.imputed)], digits = 0)
 ```

-There are `r steps.missing` missing step values.
+There are 2304 missing step values.

 Strategy for imputing missing data: